B0tati/epuck_car_detection/README.md

 ## How to Use

 ### 1. Training the YOLO Model
-To train the YOLO model, follow these steps:
    - Upload the `colab_file.txt` to [Google Colab](https://colab.research.google.com/).
    - Make sure to update the file paths for your dataset [Kaggle](https://kaggle.com/), as they are currently set to specific Google Drive locations.
    - Run the code to start training the model for detecting cars.
 The model will be saved after training is complete.